shahar0809/Traffix/.gitlab/issue_templates/Status_Meeting.md

 * Use this issue template to summarize Status Meetings.
 * Make sure to replace all the relevant references of names and issue numbers. -->

-# Weekly Status Team num - Meeting num
+# Weekly Status 704 num - Meeting num
 <!-- Meeting metadata.
 Replace once and update the template. -->
 Previous status-meeting summary can be found under  #issuenum.
 <br>